 Yellowfin tuna, like other tuna species, is highly migratory.
 It can travel across entire ocean basins and therefore requires cooperative international management to ensure its abundance and sustainability.

-- Sleek torpedo-shaped body for fast movement.
+- It has a sleek torpedo-shaped body for fast movement.

-- Can grow to be 1.8 m (6 feet) long and over 180 kg (400 lbs)
+- It can grow to be 1.8 m (6 feet) long and over 180 kg (400 lbs).

 - 24° C (75° F) is thought to be the lowest temperature limit for spawning.

-- Mostly found in the surface layer (≤100 m or 330 ft) of the open ocean above the thermocline, but capable of diving over 1000 m (3300 ft)
+- It is mostly found in the surface layer (≤100 m or 330 ft) of the open ocean above the thermocline, but is capable of diving over 1000 m (3300 ft).

-- Typically found in water temperatures between 15° – 31° C (59° - 88° F).
+- This fish is typically found in water temperatures between 15° – 31° C (59° - 88° F).

-- As a member of the Inter-American Tropical Tuna Commission (IATTC), the U.S. has implemented purse seine fishery closure & catch retainment requirements to limit illegal discarding of undersized tuna
+- As a member of the Inter-American Tropical Tuna Commission (IATTC), the U.S. has implemented purse seine fishery closure & catch retainment requirements to limit illegal discarding of undersized tuna.

 Status of the fishery

-- Monterey Bay Aquarium’s “Fish Watch” lists hook-and-line tuna as “Best Choice”
+- Monterey Bay Aquarium’s “Fish Watch” lists hook-and-line tuna as “Best Choice”.

 - Most regulations focus on reducing the catch and mortality of non-target species.

-- U.S. fishermen responsibly harvest tuna by following strict international and domestic regulations aimed at reducing fishery impacts on other species (e.g., longliners use special hooks and bait that reduce bycatch; fishers train in the safe release of non-target species; vessels are regularly monitored by scientists & managers who reassess management actions as needed
+- U.S. fishermen responsibly harvest tuna by following strict international and domestic regulations aimed at reducing fishery impacts on other species (e.g., longliners use special hooks and bait that reduce bycatch; fishers train in the safe release of non-target species; vessels are regularly monitored by scientists & managers who reassess management actions as needed).

 Potential ecosystem impacts